by Tom Murphy

 Many people who have bad credit still want to buy a home, but how do they qualify if they have low fico scores, late payments, etc.?
 Clearly, paying rent every month – which is effectively paying the mortgage for your landlord – is not what most of us want to do year after year.

-For most Americans, owning your own home is still part of the American Dream, even with bad credit.
-If you have a low FICO score, there is no question that it will be harder for you to get a mortgage loan, but there still are some ways that you may be able to buy a home, don’t worry.
+For most Americans, owning your own home is still part of the American Dream, even with damaged-credit.
+If you have a low FICO score, there is no question that it will be harder for you to qualify for mortgage with a poor credit history, but there still are some ways that you may be able to buy a home, don’t worry.